TrustyJAID/Trusty-cogs-archive/README.md

 >Compliment - Compliment a user!

+>Activity - Track users posting on a server and kick people who have been inactive for the set time.

+>ServerStats - This cog provides a ton of useful development functions for gathering channel data and user data as well as providing a way to setup a channel to monitor which servers are adding the bot.

 **Works in Progress**
 *These Cogs are a work in progress and have limited to no functionality at the moment.
 Feel free to leave ideas or suggestions!*